-Rank Location SP M Goal Objective Time Frame Resources Required 0001 Santa Rosa 07 01 Maintain and expand grant funding for the ADN program Grant funding is integral to maintaining state- of-the-art resources available to graduate competent, quality nurses.
+Rank Location SP М Goal Objective Time Frame Resources Required 0001 Santa Rosa 07 01 Maintain and expand grant funding for the ADN program Grant funding is integral to maintaining state- of-the-art resources available to graduate competent, quality nurses.
 New grant sources must be identified to create a diverse funding base for the future.
-2022-2023 Identification of new grant funding sources, investigate teaming with other HS programs for multiple program use grants, recruiting a faculty grant champion.
+2024-2025 Continue annual grant funding, continue Identification of new grant funding sources, investigate teaming with other HS programs for multiple program use grants.
 0002 Santa Rosa 01 01 Monitoring 38-Unit Curriculum Revision Faculty will be involved in confirming the efficacy of the revised nursing curriculum and propose minor adjustments as needed.
-2022-2023 Resources will be high stakes test results in all courses, NCLEX pass rate for graduates, attrition rate, student end of course surveys.
-0003 Santa Rosa 02 06 Increasing Faculty Professional Development Achieve full faculty status and further develop professional nursing education career pathway for existing faculty.
-Begin succession planning for anticipated faculty retirements.
-2022-2023 Approval to fill vacant full-time faculty positions, creating recruiting ADN faculty mentors, revising new faculty orientation/continuing professional development materials specific to nursing education.
-Devise viable cross-training in courses and BRN approvals for faculty to teach in multiple areas.
-0004 Santa Rosa 01 01 Expand Nursing Simulation Pedagogy in ADN Curriculum Increase use of high fidelity simulation in all areas of ADN curriculum to 25% of clinical hours.
-2022-2023 Additional faculty training in simulation pedagogy, access to sumulation materials to increase library of scenarios, curriculum committee meetings to expand simulation into curriculum, Race space renovations to create dedicated sim labs.
-0005 Santa Rosa 03 05 Investigate expansion potential of the ADN Program in response to nursing shortage in Sonoma County Increase admission by one cohort group (n=8 students) 2022-2023 Resources identified and plan to facilitate expansion: increase in fulltime faculty, renovate space for large lecture room in Race Bldg, discern increassse in clinical placements and feasibility for more students in skills and simulation labs.
+2024-2025 Outcomes to be tracked using high stakes test results in all courses, NCLEX pass rate for graduates, attrition rate, student end of course evaluations and graduate surveys.
+0003 Santa Rosa 02 06 Increasing Faculty Professional Development With full faculty status, objective is to further develop professional nursing education career pathway for existing faculty.
+Begin succession planning for anticipated faculty retirements in 2025-2026.
+2024-2025 Creating recruiting ADN faculty mentors, devise more viable cross-training in courses and BRN approvals for faculty to teach in multiple areas.
+0004 Santa Rosa 01 01 Nursing Skills Curriculum Audit Ensure that all nursing skills lab curriculum reflect NCSBN/California Nurse Practice Act standards of current nursing practice 2024-2025 Curriculum Committee to evaluate skills rubrics for current evidence based practice standards and identify and implement revisions as needed.
+0005 Santa Rosa 03 05 Investigate expansion potential of the ADN Program in response to nursing shortage in Sonoma County Increase admission by one cohort group (n=8 students) 2024-2025 Resources identified and plan to facilitate expansion: increase in fulltime faculty, renovate space for large lecture room in Race Bldg, discern increasses in clinical placements and feasibility for more students in skills and simulation labs as detailed in 5.11a.